istio/istio.io/content/docs/concepts/traffic-management/index.md

 abstract model appropriately for your platform.

-For example, the Kubernetes adapter implements controllers to watch the Kubernetes API server for changes to pod registration information, ingress resources, and third-party resources like custom resource definitions (CRDs) that store traffic management rules.
+For example, the Kubernetes adapter implements controllers to watch the Kubernetes API server for changes to pod registration information and service resouces.
 The Kubernetes adapter translates this data for the abstract model, so Pilot can generate and deliver the appropriate Envoy-specific configurations.